Program and Course Information

 Program Learning OutcomesCurriculum Code: PHTA-AAS

-The five-semester Physical Therapist Assistant (PTA) program prepares the graduate to work under the direct supervision of a licensed physical therapist (PT).
+The four-semester plus one five week summer session Physical Therapist Assistant (PTA) program prepares the graduate to work under the direct supervision of a licensed physical therapist (PT).
 The PTA assists the PT in providing physical therapy services to individuals with changes in physical function and health status resulting from injury, disease, or other causes, and/or providing prevention services to promote health, wellness, and fitness.
-Tasks performed by the PTA include instruction in therapeutic exercise and functional training, utilization of specialized equipment and physical agents, communication with the PT regarding the response of individuals to interventions, documentation of treatment sessions, and interaction with other health care providers, patients, and their families.
+Tasks performed by the PTA include instruction in therapeutic exercise and functional training, utilization of specialized equipment and biophysical agents, communication with the PT regarding the response of individuals to interventions, documentation of treatment sessions, and interaction with other health care providers, patients, and their families.
 Clinical experience in a variety of settings allow the student to explore various specialties.

 The curriculum is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA) and leads to the Associate of Applied Science degree (AAS).
-Completion of the five-semester program and the passage of the National Physical Therapy Examination (NPTE) are required for certification and employment as a PTA in New York State.
+Completion of the four-semester plus one five week summer session program and the passing of the National Physical Therapy Examination (NPTE) are required for certification and employment as a PTA in New York State.

 Graduates have the opportunity to work in a variety of settings, including hospitals, private physical therapy offices, rehabilitation facilities, schools, and skilled nursing facilities.
 Salaries compare favorably with other professions with similar academic preparation and may vary depending upon the type of facility and geographic location.